 Fill in the fields that will appear, as shown below:

 Assign a descriptive name for your rule.

-Parameterize your rule with the criteria that will define the conditions for the execution of the behaviors.
+Parameterize your Rule Engine with the criteria that will define the conditions for the execution of the behaviors.

 Ex: IF Request URI starts with /product.
 This condition will test every request in which the URI starts with /product.

 You can combine more than one condition within the same rule, just add rules through the logical operators And and Or.

 Define the action to be taken if the requisition matches the defined criteria.
 Select the attribute, and if necessary, select the condition and add the reference value.
 Some Actions do not require a complement, just select them so that their behavior is defined, for example, in the action Deny (403 Forbidden), which will return a HTTP Status Code 403 indicating that the server understood the request, but refuses to authorize it.